4.65 Mediation Program for EmployeesSee version history

 D. Participation in the Mediation Program will be on a voluntary basis.
 All parties participating in the mediation process must be willing to settle their dispute through mediation.
 Once the mediation process is complete and all involved parties have agreed in writing to honor the mediation solution, the involved parties are expected to uphold the agreement.

 A. Informal Mediation for Employees for Disputes Not Involving Alleged Discrimination or Harassment

 1. For disputes between employees not related to allegations of discrimination or harassment, employees must, at a minimum, discuss informal mediation options after the employee has requested Employee Relations Assistance and the conflict is still not resolved (see Policy 4.32).

-2. An employee may contact the Director of Equal Opportunity to discuss the Mediation Program no later than five working days following the completion of the Employee Relations Assistance process.
+2. An employee may contact the Director Institutional Equity to discuss the Mediation Program no later than five working days following the completion of the Employee Relations Assistance process.
 Both parties must agree to mediation before the process can begin.
 If informal mediation does not resolve the conflict, the employee retains the option of filing a formal grievance as detailed in Policy 4.32 if the conflict meets the definition of a grievance.

-3. The Director of Equal Opportunity will arrange for the mediation and notify the disputants of the arrangements within five working days following the request.
+3. The Director Institutional Equity will arrange for the mediation and notify the disputants of the arrangements within five working days following the request.